winitzki/scall/tutorial/programming_dhall.md

     bt (TreeC a) (leafC a) (branchC a)
 ```

-The Appendix "Naturality and parametricity" proves that  the Church-Yoneda identity indeed gives equivalent types.
+The Appendix "Naturality and parametricity" proves in general that  the Church-Yoneda identity indeed gives isomorphic types.
-It follows, as a particular case, that the  functions `optTreeCToBTreeE` and `bTreeEToOptTreeC` are each other's inverses.
+In particular, it follows that the  functions `optTreeCToBTreeE` and `bTreeEToOptTreeC` are each other's inverses.

 We can implement data constructors directly for `BTreeE`: